stackbill/docs/docs/virtualresources/Instance.md

 - You can select your existing SSH key pair from the drop-down list.

 - Also, you can able to create a new SSH key pair using Add SSH Key pair button.
-- You can also upload your existing SSH key pair to your Stackbill CMP.
+- You can also upload your existing SSH key pair to your **StackBill CMP.**

 ### Instance Information